At a Glance

 ✨Tip Number 1

 Network with professionals in the fire and security industry.
-Attend relevant trade shows, seminars, or local meetups to connect with potential employers and learn about job openings that may not be advertised.
+Attend relevant trade shows, seminars, or local meetups to connect with potential employers and learn about upcoming projects.

 ✨Tip Number 2

 Familiarise yourself with the latest technologies and regulations in fire and security systems.
-Being knowledgeable about current trends can set you apart during interviews and show your commitment to the field.
+Being knowledgeable about current trends can set you apart during interviews and discussions.

 ✨Tip Number 3